-The embedded derivative option liability of the convertible bond is fair valued at each reporting date based on the Black and Scholes option pricing model adjusted with market assumptions relating to share price, risk free rate and volatility.
+pricing model adjusted with market assumptions relating to share price, risk free rate and volatility.
 The fair value of the host liability component in the convertible bond is arrived at after deducting the fair value of the embedded derivative option liability from the stock exchange quoted closing bid price of the convertible bond as at the reporting date.

-The fair value for quoted bonds is based on their market price (including unpaid interest) as at the reporting date.
-Other loans include term loans and finance leases.
+and finance leases.
 These are largely at variable interest rates and therefore, the carrying value normally equates to the fair value.